dhoyle/splicedocs-jekyll/pages/SQLReference/DataTypes/Numeric.md

 precision
 {: .paramName}

-Must be between `1` and `31`.
+Must be between `1` and `38`.
 If not specified, the default precision is `5`.
 {: .paramDefnFirst}

+{% include splice_snippets/numprecisionnote.md %}

 scale
 {: .paramName}